Five Sustainable Building Materials to Use in Your Next Home Improvement Project

 When it comes to sustainability in home improvements, the materials matter.
 When contemplating sustainability, there are a few things to keep in mind.
 How a product contributes to the overall energy efficiency of the home.
 The expected life of a product along with required maintenance.
 Whether or not a material can be reused or recycled effectively.
 It is also important to understand how a product is manufactured.
 These all have a big impact on the sustainability of a product.
 Not all materials are created equal.
 Or green for that matter.

 There is one building material that is widely considered to be the most sustainable, metal.
 Metal panels can be used in roofing, siding, and more.
 With a lifespan that often exceeds 60 years, making metal is one of the most long-lasting materials.

-Most metal panels are made of up to 95% recycled materials and are 100% recyclable at the end of their service life.
-In addition, metal panels can often be reused for other projects once removed from the building exterior, even furthering its useful life.
-Metal is When looking for a sustainable option during your home improvements, consider metal for roofing, siding, and gutter replacements.
+Most metal roofing panels are made of up to 95% recycled materials and are 100% recyclable at the end of their service life.
+In addition, metal roofing panels can often be reused for other projects once removed from the building exterior, even furthering its useful life.
+When looking for a sustainable option during your home improvements, consider metal for roofing, siding, and gutter replacements.